image-source-control/image-source-control/readme.txt

 **Features**

 * adds an extra field (custom field) to mediathek to include the image source into
-* lets you mark an image as your own
+* lets you mark an image to belong to the posts author
-* lists images with missing sources
+* lists images with missing sources in the backend
-* shortcode to list the sources in content fields
+* shortcode to list the sources in the editor
 * shortcode to list all images in the blog as a paginated list
 * function to include sources of a post in templates